godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 .. image:: img/start_button_shortcut.png

-Now when the start button appears, you can either click it or press the spacebar to start the game.
+Now when the start button appears, you can either click it or press :kbd:`Space` to start the game.

 Project files